For those considering an international surrogacy, there’s usually one specific process they consider first: surrogacy in

 What had once been a popular destination for international intended parents no longer became an option in 2015, at which time the Indian government passed new regulations on the surrogacy process.
 Today, Indian surrogacy laws make it illegal for foreign intended parents to complete a surrogacy in India.
 The only people who can complete a commercial surrogacy in India today are Indian intended parents who have been married for at least five years.

 The ban on foreign intended parents in 2015 was only the start of legislation regulating surrogacy.
 In December 2018, after almost two years of debate, an Indian surrogacy law was passed that:

 - Made commercial surrogacy illegal

 - Only allows altruistic surrogacy for needy, infertile Indian couples

 - Requires intended parents to be married for five years and have a doctor’s certificate of their infertility

 - Restricts women to being surrogates only once, and only if they are a close relative of the intended parents, are married and have a biological child

-- Bans single parents, homosexuals and live-in couples from surrogacy
+- Bans single parents, people in same-sex relationships, and live-in couples from surrogacy

 Why Has Indian Surrogacy Been Banned?